calebpowell/calebpowell.github.io/_posts/java-generics-2.md

 The compiler will allow this because it can be sure that __every__ reference type is an Object.
 Just don't forget, the reference could also be null (but that's nothing new).

+All of the above can be summed up via the __Get and Put Principle__:

+>Use an extends wildcard when you only get values out of a structure, user a super wildcard when you only put values into a structure,
+>and don't use a wildcard when you both get and put.
+(Naftalin & Wadler, [Java Generics and Collections](http://oreilly.com/catalog/9780596527754), pg 19).

+Even if nothing else in this post makes sense to you, remember the __Get and Put Principle__!
+It is __inviolable__.... even if it doesn't seem... you know... intuitive.